lich-uct/molpher-lib/doc/source/usage/installation.rst

 Building the Documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This documentation was generated using the :file:`build_docs.sh`
+This documentation was generated with the :file:`build_docs.sh`
 script under the :file:`doc` directory.
 However, you will need a few Python packages
 in order to successfully build it.
 The build :download:`environment file <../../../environment.yml>`
-defines these requirements.
+defines these requirements as well.
 You can install this environment like so:

 ..  code-block:: bash

     conda env create -f environment.yml

-The resulting environment will be called *molpher-lib-build* and you can activate it
+The resulting environment will be called *molpher-lib-build*.
+Activate it as follows:
-by sourcing the :file:`source_2_activate` file in :envvar:`REPOSITORY_ROOT`:

 ..  code-block:: bash

-    . source_2_activate

-This will make sure that all paths are correctly set so that you can use the version
-of Molpher-lib built from the current source code (using the *molpher_install_python* target).

-Once your environment is activated, you can
-generate the documentation:
+    conda activate molpher-lib-build

+If you already built the *molpher_install_python* target, you can compile the documentation:

 ..  code-block:: bash